Jeanette Bazzell Turner

-Jeanette Bazzell Turner is an American singer-songwriter known for her collaborations with her then-husband musician Ike Turner.
+Jeanette Bazzell Turner is an American writer, singer-songwriter, recording artist, partner with Ike Turner Revue, C-YA Record Co., Eki Publishing Co. and known for her collaborations with her then-husband musician Ike Turner.
 Bazzell began her career in a St. Louis rock 'n' roll band, then progressed to a musical review.
-She was later the lead singer for the San Diego-based blues and rock band Backwater Blues.
+She was later the lead singer for the San Diego–based blues and rock band Backwater Blues.